Ecco2k

-Zak Tor Adebanwo Sten Arogundade Gaterud (born 23 October 1994), known professionally as Ecco2K, is a British-Swedish singer-songwriter, rapper, record producer, model, fashion designer, and visual artist.
+Zak Arogundade (born 23 October 1994), known professionally as Ecco2k, is a British-Swedish rapper and singer-songwriter.
 Arogundade founded the band Krossad with Bladee, his then-classmate, in 2004.
 Three years later, he founded his first fashion brand, Alaska, and later joined the Swedish shoe brand Eytys as a designer.
 He founded Drain Gang with childhood friends Bladee, Thaiboy Digital and Whitearmor in 2013.
-Ecco2K appeared on albums with Drain Gang and directed music videos before releasing his debut solo studio album, E, in 2019.
+Arogundade appeared on albums with Drain Gang and directed music videos before releasing his debut solo studio album, E, in 2019.
 He released the EP PXE in 2021, and the collaborative studio album Crest in 2022.
 Arogundade is a private and secretive person who has incorporated queer themes in his work.

 Biography

 1994–2012: Early life and career

-Zak Tor Adebanwo Sten Arogundade Gaterud was born in Stockholm, Sweden, on 23 October 1994.
+Zak Arogundade was born in Stockholm, Sweden, on 23 October 1994.
 His mother is a Swedish makeup artist, while his father is a British graphic designer, writer, and architect of Nigerian heritage.
 For a short time, he lived with his father in London; he spent most of his childhood with his mother in the Hornstull area of Stockholm.